A Power of Attorney (POA) does not always need to be notarized, but it often should be. State laws vary:

 Each state has different rules and regulations regarding powers of attorney.
 Therefore, you may want to update any existing agreements if you move across state lines.
 However, just because a POA was drafted and executed in another state does not mean it is unenforceable.

-If your new state has agreed to the Uniform Power of Attorney Act (UPOAA), notarization can provide an additional boost of security.
-If you have a properly notarized POA, part of UPOAA requires respecting the terms of the agreement.
-If some individual or business denies a valid attorney in fact the right to authorize a decision, they can be sued for damages.
-Currently, the UPOAA has been enacted by the following 28 states:
+If your new state has enacted the Uniform Power of Attorney Act (UPOAA), notarization can provide an additional boost of security.
+The UPOAA requires states to honor properly executed and notarized POAs.
+If a valid attorney-in-fact is denied the right to authorize a decision, the individual or business responsible can be sued for damages.

 A well-tailored power of attorney can be created from the safety of your home.
 LawDistrict provides convenient and accessible tools for drafting, updating, and reviewing your POA.
 Protecting your future can be accomplished in just a few steps!